RustMagazine/rustmagazine/content/issue-3/how-rse-index-top-20k-crates.md

-[Rust Search Extension] is a handy browser extension to help Rustaceans search docs and crates.
-One of most powerful feature is search top 20K crates in the address bar instantly.
-How I achieve this?
-Why it is so fast?
-In this article, let's dive into the details.
+[Rust Search Extension] is an indispensable browser extension for Rustaceans looking to search for docs and crates.
+One of its most powerful features is its ability to instantly search the top 20K crates in the address bar.
+But how is this achieved, and why is it so fast?
+In this article, we will dive into the details.

 ```urlpreview
 https://rust.extension.sh